Thomas Chatterton Manuscript Project

 A portrait of the self-satisfied & well-fed Rowleian, Jeremiah Milles, D.D., Dean of Exeter, President of the Antiquaries Society, and author of the literary crime, which he rather grandly called:

-However, he doesn't get off that easily, as the Dictionary of National Biography does have a paragraph detailing his misguided attempt to prove that Chatterton's poems were written by Rowley, and I quote the whole paragraph below; all as written:
+The Dictionary of National Biography, had a paragraph detailing Milles' misguided attempt to prove that Chatterton's poems were written by Rowley, and I quote the whole paragraph below; all as written:

 Jeremiah Milles